jolyonb/starting-inflation/aws/details.md

 Check that your device has a file system by running sudo file -s /dev/xvdf
 (Replace xvdf with the appropriate device name)
+If it says "data", you don't have a file system set up.
+To format: sudo mkfs -t xfs /dev/xvdf

 Make a directory to mount the device in sudo mkdir /ebs